 In this article, you’ll learn more about common causes of project failure and how to recover a failing project.
 In some instances, a project cannot or should not be put back on track so we’ll also cover how to end a failing project.

 9 Common Reasons for Project Failure

-Every project, team, and organization are different, as are measures of success and failure.
+Every project, team, and organization is different, as are measures of success and failure.

-Using a PPM solution like BrightWork simplifies cross-project reporting with roll-up dashboards and RAG (Red, Amber, Green) reporting.
+Using a project and portfolio management solution like BrightWork simplifies cross-project reporting with roll-up dashboards and RAG (Red, Amber, Green) reporting.